Is the intervention well positioned to drastically improve a large number of lives?

 Is the intervention cost-effective, designed with sound business principles and of value to potential partners?

 There will likely always be a role for donations in supporting public good initiatives, however we think charities can do much more to be sustainable.
 Cost-effectiveness is key, particularly as one goes to scale.
-SAYes employs qualified staff to support our volunteers and young people.
+SAYes employs qualified staff to support its volunteers and young people.
 Our per match costs are exceptionally low, especially given the level of support each mentor and mentee receives.
 We encourage mentors to contribute toward the cost of their match, either individually, through corporate sponsorship, or through crowd funding.
 Our programme management is cloud based so that we can easily deploy newly-designed interventions using existing digital infrastructure.
 This allows us to leapfrog over costly physical limitations on the ground, a principle at the heart of technologically inspired business.
 We also centralise and then crowd-source administrative functions for our Transition to Independent Living (TIL) platform services, relying on office support from all over the world to 'get things done'.
 We align with like-minded businesses to secure expertise for organisational functions like marketing and fundraising, as well as programme functions like job shadowing, resources and employment opportunities.
 This makes it easy for businesses to do good efficiently and effectively, while keeping to their core services and/or products.
 Finally we partner with other non-profits, allowing them to deliver their support on a shared and powerful mentoring platform.

 Does the intervention reduce the social problem to manageable components?